US STOCKS-Wall St flat; indexes set for best month in 4 years

 By Abhiram Nandakumar

-Oct 30 U.S. stocks were little changed on Friday as investors paused on the last trading day of what could be the best month for the three major indexes in four years.
+Oct 30 Wall Street was little changed on the last trading day of what could be the best month for stocks in four years as investors assessed consumer spending data and results from energy majors.

+The S&P consumer staples sector slipped 0.61 percent after data showed U.S. consumer spending barely rose in September and the University of Michigan's index on consumer sentiment came in below expectations.

+The three major indexes have rallied about 9 percent in October, mostly driven by the Fed's decision to keep rates unchanged at its September meeting and largely positive third-quarter results.

 Energy majors Exxon and Chevron reported better-than- expected results, helped by strong refining margins.
-Exxon shares were down 1 percent, while Chevron rose 1.9 percent.
+The stocks were up about 1 percent.

-The consumer staples sector was down 0.64 percent, leading the three decliners among the 10 major S&P sectors, after data showed U.S. consumer spending barely rose in September.

-Investors will get more clues on consumer spending when the University of Michigan's final index on consumer sentiment, which is expected to rise to 92.5 in October from 92.1 in September, is released at 10:00 a.m.
+"My expectation today is that the market closes relatively close to where it is now - not much above, not much below," said Bob Phillips, managing principal of Spectrum Management Group in Indianapolis.

-As the earning season winds down, investors will be looking at data over the next several weeks to assess the state of the economy before the Federal Reserve's policy meeting in December.
+As the earning season winds down, investors will be looking at data over the next several weeks for clues on the state of the economy before the Federal Reserve's policy meeting in December.

 The Fed made it clear on Wednesday that a rate hike in December was still possible if there was sufficient evidence that the economy could withstand an increase.

-Baidu's U.S.-listed shares were up 7.2 percent at $181.12 after strong results and provided the biggest boost to the Nasdaq Composite.
+Baidu's U.S.-listed shares were up 7.2 percent at $181.12 after strong results and provided the biggest boost to the Nasdaq.

 Strong results from blue-chips have helped improve analyst sentiment, with profits at S&P 500 companies now expected to fall 1.7 percent, far less than the 4.9 percent drop forecast at the start of earnings season, according to Thomson Reuters data.

-The S&P 500 index showed 10 new 52-week highs and one new low, while the Nasdaq recorded 20 new highs and 31 new lows.
+The S&P 500 index showed 11 new 52-week highs and three new lows, while the Nasdaq recorded 30 new highs and 50 new lows.
 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer